Episode 13 – Everything You Need to Know About Selling on Amazon Japan with John Cant

 Bradley Sutton: Wow.
 That’s crazy.
 That Would really complicate things when trying to prioritize, you know, keywords.

 John Cant: Yeah, yeah.
+Absolutely extra level of complexity I guess.

 Bradley Sutton: Sounds like you guys really need Helium 10 to come up with some Japanese search term prioritization tools.
 And I’m gonna have to check on that.
 Alright, well we’re almost out of time here.
 Give me a funny story.
 Like when I lived in Japan, the funny things would happen, you know, being a Gaijin, or foreigner in Japan, funny things would always happen.
 But do you have any fun stories of your–what was it?
 2005 to 2010 you said you were living in Japan?

 John Cant: Yes, I used to teach at elementary schools.
-And yeah, it was hot in summer times,
+And yeah, it was hot in summer times, i’ll be wearing short sleeves, and I’ve got quite hairy arms, and some of the kids would kinda come up to me and start stroking my arms.

 Bradley Sutton: Oh my God.
 Yeah, that’s right.
 Japanese people do not really have hairy arms, so that would be kind of interesting.